cityssm/itWorkshops/2019-nn-mock-election/AGENDA.md

 Start with [Call for Candidates poster](demoDocuments/callForCandidates.pub) in Microsoft Publisher.

-#### :x: - A scripting font is used for the heading.
+#### A scripting font is used for the heading.

 - Generally these fonts are difficult to read, and their use should be limited.

-:heavy_check_mark: -
+:heavy_check_mark:
 Replace the font with something less decorative.

-#### :x: - The heading has a background image that makes the text difficult to read.
+#### The heading has a background image that makes the text difficult to read.

-- Demo Protanopia and Deuteranopia using [CBSim.jar](http://lpetrich.org/Science/ColorBlindnessSim/ColorBlindnessSim.html#use_app).
+Demo Protanopia and Deuteranopia using [CBSim.jar](http://lpetrich.org/Science/ColorBlindnessSim/ColorBlindnessSim.html#use_app).

+> Success Criterion 1.4.3 Contrast (Minimum)
+> (Level AA)
+>
+> The visual presentation of text and images of text has a contrast ratio of at least 4.5:1, except for the following:
+>
+> - Large Text - Large-scale text and images of large-scale text have a contrast ratio of at least 3:1;
+> - ...

-:heavy_check_mark: -
+:heavy_check_mark:
-Shift the background image down.
+Change the colours, or shift the background image down.

-#### :x: - The website address is "impossible" to remember.
+#### The website address is "impossible" to remember.

-:heavy_check_mark: -
+:heavy_check_mark:
 Use a shortened website address.

-#### :x: - Location name and map and included, but simple address information is missing.
+#### Location name and map and included, but simple address information is missing.

-:heavy_check_mark: -
+:heavy_check_mark:
 Add an easy-to-read address.